 Secretariat of Agriculture and Rural Development (SADER)

-The Secretariat of Agriculture and Rural Development, commonly known as SADER, is a pivotal governmental organization in Mexico tasked with formulating and implementing agricultural policies and rural development initiatives.
-Its headquarters are strategically located in Mexico City, Mexico, allowing for effective coordination with regional bodies and international organizations.
+The Secretariat of Agriculture and Rural Development, commonly referred to as SADER, is a pivotal governmental organization in Mexico.
+It is tasked with formulating and implementing agricultural policies and rural development initiatives.
+This entity is strategically headquartered in Mexico City, providing a central hub for operations across the nation and facilitating international collaboration.

 Location